Calarcá

 Calarcá is a municipality in the eastern part of the department of Quindío, Colombia.
 It is located 4 km east of the departmental capital Armenia.
 Its nickname is La Villa del Cacique in homage of its writers.
-The city was founded in 1886 by Segundo Henao during the time of colonization by people from Antioquia Department.
-It is the second city in Quindío with major quantity of inhabitants.
-In 2016 it had an estimated population of 78,779, of which 59,986 live in the main urban zone.
+The city was founded in 1886 by Segundo Henao and Román María Valencia during the time of colonization by people from Antioquia.
+It is the second most populated city in Quindío, after Armenia.

+In 2023, Calarcá had an estimated population of 75,979.
 Located along the Colombian coffee growing axis, it was made part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.

 History

 The name derived from an indigenous chief of the Pijaos Tribe, who lived in this land.
 According to the legends, this chief died in a fight with an indigenous converted into the Catholicism, Baltazar Maldonado, to keep the power of the territory, in a fight placed on Peñas Blancas, a characteristic mountain of the city.

 Calarcá was founded on June 29 of 1886.
 The city was founded by Roman Mario Valencia and Segundo Henao, people who went from Salento making explorations through the region, in the final part of the antioqueña foundations.
 In the beginning the city based its economy on mining and commerce.
-Years later about 30's the coffee arrived in the region and Calarcá became in one of the most important producers of the region and whole the country.
+Years later (about the 1930s) the coffee arrived in the region and Calarcá became in one of the most important producers of the region and whole the country.
 The wealthy generated by the coffee, allowed the city to reach good conditions of developed and a cultural progress, which started to characterize the city as a cradle of poets, such as Luis Vidales and Bauidilio Montoya.